 The administration agreement will require the administrator to deliver to the trust and indenture trustee, concurrently with each compliance report, a certificate signed by an officer of the administrator stating that, to his knowledge, the administrator has fulfilled its obligations under that administration agreement.
 If there has been a material default the officer's certificate will describe the default.
-The administrator will agree to give the indenture trustee and trustee or eligible lender trustee, as applicable, notice of administrator defaults under the administration agreement.
+The administrator will agree to give the indenture trustee and trustee, eligible lender trustee or owner trustee, as applicable, notice of administrator defaults under the administration agreement.

-You may obtain copies of these reports and certificates by a request in writing to the trustee or eligible lender trustee, as applicable.
+You may obtain copies of these reports and certificates by a request in writing to the either the indenture trustee or the trustee, eligible lender trustee or owner trustee, as applicable.